Welcome to Pretty Presets & Actions! We're so glad you're here.

-One way to do this is by scouting unique, outdoor photography locations that will give your clients images that they can’t get elsewhere - at least, not until other photographers discover your favorite spots.
+One way to do this is by scouting unique, outdoor photography locations that will give your clients images they can’t get elsewhere - at least, not until other photographers discover your favorite spots.

 With that in mind, I tend to avoid heavily wooded areas and those that sit down in a valley - they are less likely to have the lighting I’m looking for.
-Areas with a treeline that also sit up on a hill are usually ideal for both image composition and lighting.
+A location with a treeline that also sits higher up or on a hill is usually ideal for both image composition and lighting.